10 beautiful riverside pubs in Kent

 Mismatched tables and antique-style wooden seating freshened with a contemporary lick of paint greets visitors to The Millers Arms in Canterbury, another riverside local overlooking the Great Stour River.
 As the name hints, local mill workers once used this inn in the early 19th century after a hard day’s work, and not much has changed since!

-What to eat: for food, you can start with sticky chimichurri chicken wings, followed by a half pound burger with cheese, bacon, chilli jam and jalapenos – tempted yet?
+What to eat: for food, you can start with cranberry and chilli chicken wings with a creamy peppercorn sauce for dipping, followed by a half pound burger with cheese, bacon, house burger sauce and crispy onions – tempted yet?

 For the ultimate riverside pub experience in Canterbury, The Old Weavers Restaurant has a riverside terrace bursting with plants and flowers to create a restful oasis at the water’s edge.
-That’s not all, for £16.99 diners can do a “dine and punt”; enjoy a homemade lunch before a 40 minute punt to digest in tranquillity.
+That’s not all, for £17.99 diners can enjoy the ‘dine and boat deal’; enjoy a homemade lunch before a 40 minute punt to digest in tranquillity.

-What to eat: traditional roasts aren’t restricted to Sundays; they’re served throughout the week, or order something from the extensive a la carte menu which includes pies, pasta, stuffed Yorkshire pudding, and changing house specials.
+What to eat: try a stuffed Yorkshire pudding with lamb, plum and fresh rosemary or beef with sage and red wine sauce, or order something from the extensive a la carte menu which includes pies, pasta, salads and changing house specials.

-First licensed in 1738, The Shipwright’s Arms in Hollowshore is an unassuming tavern to escape from the overstimulation of modern life.
-There’s no music or games machines to interrupt your visit to this pub that has commanding views over the The Swale.
+First licensed in 1738, The Shipwright’s Arms in Hollowshore is an unassuming tavern to escape the hubbub.
+There’s no music, wifi or games machines to interrupt your visit to this pub that has commanding views over the The Swale.

 What to eat: traditional pub grub is served at lunchtimes to hungry patrons.
 Think crispy battered cod with chips and peas, moules frites or a stilton and cheddar ploughmans – perfect for a post-ramble meal and tipple.